 Why You Should Rethink Email Attachments in Your Marketing

-Email marketing tools usually won’t let you attach files because attachments can trigger spam filters and significantly damage deliverability.
+Email marketing tools usually won’t let you attach files because attachments can trigger spam traps and significantly damage email deliverability.

 But you’ll quickly find out that mass email platforms don’t allow email attachments in marketing.
 And there’s a good reason for this.